Light and fluffy Thermomix Lemonade Scones, which are so quick to make and contain three simple ingredients: flour, cream and lemonade!

-If you’re after a quick recipe for scones, then this one is for you.
+If you're looking for a quick recipe for scones, this is for you.
 I love how fast it is to make, and you would never guess the ingredients.
-Even though the main ingredient is lemonade, you can’t taste it at all.
+Although the main ingredient is lemonade, you can't taste it at all.

-I love making traditional scones in the Thermomix.
-Still, this recipe takes half the time, and you really can’t taste any difference.
+I love making traditional scones in the Thermomix, but this recipe takes half the time, and you can't taste any difference.

 Cream - full fat thickened or heavy cream has the best results.

-Lemonade – I use the cheap supermarket brand for 75 cents, and it works well.
+Lemonade - I use the cheap supermarket brand for 75 cents, which works well.

-Tip the dough out onto a lightly floured surface by holding the Thermomix upside down and twisting the blade in a clockwise direction.
+Step 1.
+Make the dough in the Thermomix, then tip it out onto a lightly floured surface.
+To do this, hold the Thermomix upside down and twist the blade clockwise.

-Keep for up to three days in an airtight container and reheat in the microwave for a few seconds.
-The scones also freeze well for up to three months.
+Keep the scones in an airtight container for up to three days and reheat them in the microwave for a few seconds.
+Scones also freeze well for up to three months.

 You Might Also Like